apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Returns multiple fields giving a brief overview of server state.

 * *stats/stat* :
-    Same as *server_stats* but also returns "connections" field.
+    Same as *server_stats* but also returns the "connections" field (see *connections* for details).
+    Note, depending on the number of client connections this operation may be expensive (i.e. impact server performance).

 * *stat_reset/srst* :
     Resets server statistics.
 This is a subset of the information returned